Mass media in Vietnam: 1990–2007: Modernization, television expansion and the experimental transmit of digital television

 On 30 January 1991, the Government of Vietnam issued Decision No. 26/CP assigning the General Department of Post and Telecommunications to lease Intesputnik satellite to transmit radio and television signals.
 Beginning Lunar New Year 1991, the official transmission began by the satellite coverage of the national television program for local stations to record and broadcast.
 Thanks to that, provincial and municipal local television stations have had a growth in quantity.
 In 1994, Vietnamese television first explored the UHF band when Sông Bé Radio - Television Station started its broadcast on channel 25 UHF on 2 September 1994, followed by the response and application of a series of other television stations.
 This success has opened a new path for the television industry in the country.

 VTV2 and VTV3 were established and broadcast in the absence of frequency bands, the three VTV channels had to share a single channel frequency for a long time.
 VTV3 has been broadcasting on a separate satellite channel frequency starting from 31 March 1998, followed by VTV2 on 30 April 2001.
 Many local stations during this period mainly focused on relaying VTV2, because its coverage at that time was the weakest among the three main channels of VTV.

-During this period, many old provinces began to separate to form new provinces and cities; because of that, new television stations has been appeared, such as Đà Nẵng Television Station, Quảng Nam, Hà Giang, Nam Định, Ninh Bình, Trà Vinh, Bình Dương....
-In Central Vietnam, Phú Yên Television Station was established to address the television-signal dead for the people; Ninh Thuan Radio -Television Station was also separated from Thuận Hải Radio - Television Station.
+During this period, many old provinces began to separate to form new provinces and cities; because of that, new television stations has been appeared, such as Da Nang Television Station, Quang Nam, Ha Giang, Nam Dinh, Ninh Binh, Tra Vinh, Binh Duong....
+In Central Vietnam, Phú Yên Television Station was established to address the television-signal dead for the people; Ninh Thuan Radio -Television Station was also separated from Thuan Hai Radio - Television Station.

 Regarding television equipment, at the time, local TV stations often used Panasonic M video cameras using regular VHS tapes, and M9000 and Sony video cameras to film and broadcast programs.
 Regarding storage tapes, VTV and HTV used Ampex 2 Inch tapes to store broadcasts, and the remaining stations used Betacam/VHS tapes to broadcast.
 In 1999, HTV was the first station to perform automatic transfer of broadcast tapes.
-Regarding graphics editing equipment for rendering graphics through nonlinear junction detectors (NLJD), some major stations and local stations at that time already had NLJDs, such as VTV and HTV (Amiga),... while smaller stations either made simpler graphics, or asked other stations or units to do it.
+Regarding graphics editing equipment for rendering graphics through nonlinear junction detectors (NLJD), some major stations and local stations at that time already had NLJDs, such as VTV and HTV,... while smaller stations either made simpler graphics, or asked other stations or units to do it.
 Regarding transmitters, in the early 1990s, some local stations only broadcast with a capacity of less than 1 kW, later upgraded with foreign capital or support from major stations.